zunnzunn/vue-ganttastic/README.md

      npm install -g @vue/cli
      npm install -g @vue/cli-service-global
    ```
-3. <code>App.vue</code> is a dedicated Vue SFC where all Vue-Ganttastic features can be
+3. `App.vue` is a dedicated Vue SFC where all Vue-Ganttastic features can be
    played around with and tested out.
 Get it running using:
    ```
      npm run serve